Viewing this page on your device?

 Remember, right-handers should cut to the right of the circle, and left-handers should cut to the left of the circle.

-Once your child has got the hang of turning the paper while cutting, then progress to simple shapes.
+Once your child has got the hang of turning the paper while cutting, then progress to cutting out on the lines around simple shapes.

 Your child needs to learn to gauge when to "turn" the corners, and how to keep the scissors in the corner while turning.

-Or try my Fun Cutting Templates download for a large variety of cutting printables, including spiral snakes for left- and right-handed children!
+Or try my Fun Cutting Printable Pack for a large variety of cutting printables, including spiral snakes for left- and right-handed children!

 Sometimes kids can take a little while to learn how to cut along the line.
 Sometimes they just need to practice one of the underlying skills, like working on hand strength, or on eye-hand coordination.